comodide/comodide.github.io/README.md

 # Welcome to CoModIDE

 CoModIDE is the Comprehensive Modular Ontology IDE -- a plugin for the Protégé ontology editor that supports graphical drag-and-drop based composition of ontologies, supported by an embedded Ontology Design Pattern library.
-It is developed jointly by the Data Semantics Lab at Wright State University, USA and the Jönköping AI Lab at Jönköping University, Sweden.
+It is developed jointly by the Data Semantics Lab at Kansas State University, USA and the Jönköping AI Lab at Jönköping University, Sweden.
 CoModIDE is in early days and undergoing rapid development -- so feel free to try it out and suggest feature improvements or bug fixes.

 ## Installation instructions

+Use the Protégé plugins repository, `File/Check for plugins...`.
+Check CoModIDE and select install.
+Alternatively, install manually using these instructions:

 1. Go to the [latest CoModIDE release page](https://github.com/comodide/CoModIDE/releases/latest/).
 2. Expand the "Assets" symbol, and download the precompiled JAR file called CoModIDE-X.Y.Z-SNAPSHOT.jar (where X.Y.Z is a version number).